Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 NC State Schedule Analysis

-- The Wolfpack beat the No. 5-ranked Colorado Buffaloes, 78-60, on November 25, which goes down as their best victory of the season.
+- On November 25, the Wolfpack picked up their signature win of the season, a 78-60 victory over the Colorado Buffaloes, who rank No. 5 in the AP's Top 25.

-- The Wolfpack have two wins against Quadrant 1 opponents, tied for the 12th-most in the country.
+- The Wolfpack have two wins against Quadrant 1 opponents, tied for the 12th-most in the nation.

-- NC State has the most Quadrant 2 wins in the nation (six).
+- NC State has the most Quadrant 2 victories in the nation (six).

 NC State 2023-24 Best Wins